 A key element of the Behaviour for Learning policy is the application of consequences.
 The word is carefully chosen - it is essential that students learn when they break the rules there will be a consequence.
 The emphasis is on cause and effect and the responsibility for avoiding the consequence lies with the student.
-Incidents of misbehaviour are recorded and categorised into four distinct areas, this is defined by the CODE acronym which represents, Conduct, Organisation, Disrespect and Engagement (see appendix 2).
-All 'Events' and 'Outcomes' are logged on the e- Behaviour database in SIMS and detentions are notified to parents/carers via the Link Book and/or the Satchel One app.
+Incidents of misbehaviour are logged on the e- Behaviour database in Bromcom and detentions are notified to parents/carers via the Link Book and/or the My Child At School app.